mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 On all types of ships, the purser is responsible for taking care of its finances.
-While they are routinely part of a ship’s administrative staff, pursers may be found on ships as small as 200-ton tramp traders.
+While they are routinely part of a ship's administrative staff, pursers may be found on ships as small as 200-ton tramp traders.
 On a merchant starship, the purser might well have the most important role of all.
 In fact,